**Updated 1-15-2025

 Are you currently living in a Homeowners Association (HOA) in Texas?
 Are you thinking about moving into one?
 Maybe you are merely researching the subject.
 Regardless, it is important to know how these organizations are affecting the people within their communities not only in Texas but throughout the United States.

-Understanding HOAs in Texas
+Understanding Homeowners Associations in Texas

 Definition and Purpose of HOAs:

-• According to Texas law, and HOA is referred to as a property owners’ association (POA).
+- According to Texas law, and HOA is referred to as a property owners’ association (POA).
 The Tex.
 Prop.
 Code § 202.001 states that a POA is “an incorporated or unincorporated association owned by or whose community members consist primarily of the owners of the property covered by the dedicatory instrument and through which the owners, or the board of directors or similar governing body, manage or regulate the residential subdivision, planned unit development, condominium or townhouse regime, or similar planned development.”
 While there are similar principles that apply, there is a distinction between residential communities for the purposes of legal action.
 Specifically, HOAs for homeowners in neighborhood subdivisions and HOAs for condominium owners.

-• As previously stated, the Texas Property Code refers to HOAs as POAs.
+- As previously stated, the Texas Property Code refers to HOAs as POAs.
 The Texas Property Code contains state laws and regulations that govern HOAs.
 The declaration of CC&Rs state the rights and obligations of HOAs and their members.
 Dedicatory instruments are primary governing documents that determine an HOA’s existence and outline significant guidelines and HOA covenants.

-Historical Context
+Historical Context of HOA Rules Texas

-• Before the 1960s, virtually all single-family residences were managed through local governments.
+- Before the 1960s, virtually all single-family residences were managed through local governments.
 However, this changed because of major corporations entering the housing market and the government being overly intervening in the process.
 Thus, HOAs became prevalent.

-• The type of POA will dictate which Act governs the POA.
+- The type of POA will dictate which Act governs the POA.
 For instance, the Texas Uniform Condominium Act governs condominium associations, the Texas Cooperative Association Act governs cooperatives, and the Texas Residential Property Owners and Protection Act regulates residential property owners.

 The Problems with HOAs in Texas

-Abuse of Power and Governance Issues:
+HOA Horror Stories: Abuse of Power and Governance Issues:

-• Restrictive covenants can can become legal issues as enforcing rules may infringe on homeowner rights and real property ownership.
+- Restrictive covenants can can become legal issues as enforcing rules may infringe on homeownership rights and real property ownership.
 For instance, restrictive covenants determine how properties within an HOA community can be altered.
 If the property owner does not abide by these covenants, he may incur fines or legal ramifications.
 HOA restrictions on matters such as parking, solar panels, fencing, and even the display of religious material are common occurrences.

-• The Texas Nonprofit Corporation Act (TNCA) provides a legal framework for HOAs.
+- The Texas Nonprofit Corporation Act (TNCA) provides a legal framework for HOAs.
 Typically, an HOA is established through the creation of a Texas nonprofit corporation that has aligned itself with the TNCA.
 The process is initiated with articles of incorporation.
 The association members elect a board of directors to govern the nonprofit.

 Financial Burdens